eoconnor6797/SnapApp_Challenge/README.md

       - The actual Phoenix application / the "main"
   * Most of the other files are template files that Phoenix needs to run the app
   * `assets/` is where all the React  and css would go
+  * `deps/` where all the project dependecies and libraries are stored
   * `lib/photo_web/router.ex` Decides where all the requests are sent to

-To start your Phoenix server:
+## To start your Phoenix server:

   * Install dependencies with `mix deps.get`
   * Install Node.js dependencies with `cd assets && npm install`